Colorado lawmakers advance bill to tackle Colorado’s prison capacity issues

 The measure, sponsored by Democratic Sens.
 Julie Gonzales of Denver and Mike Weissman of Aurora, has two components.

-One would require the creation of a working group to make recommendations for a corrections capacity management plan, including input from impacted groups.
+One would require the creation of a working group to make recommendations for a corrections capacity management plan, including input from affected parties.

-That’s been part of the Joint Budget Committee’s demand for a comprehensive program outlining how corrections intends to resolve its capacity crisis.
+That’s been part of the Joint Budget Committee’s demand for a comprehensive program outlining how the corrections agency intends to resolve the capacity crisis.

 In the 2026–27 budget, the Department of Corrections was authorized to add 941 beds for male inmates, but the locations for those beds are still undecided.
 Gov. Jared Polis requested funding for two new prisons, a proposal the Joint Budget Committee rejected.
 Instead, the JBC approved a budget placeholder that would allow the department to contract for beds at two previously closed private prisons in Trinidad and Burlington.

-The working group would be tasked with developing recommendations on strategies to assess the efficacy, availability, and gaps in prison programming and clinical care, to drive preparation for release.
+The working group would be tasked with developing recommendations on strategies to assess the efficacy, availability and gaps in prison programming and clinical care in order to drive preparation for release.

-Some 4,600 inmates in the corrections system are past their mandatory parole dates, but the lack of parole officers and community corrections approvals has kept those inmates from being released.
+Some 4,600 inmates in the corrections system are past their mandatory parole dates, but the lack of parole officers and community corrections approvals has kept those inmates from being released, according to policymakers and advocates.
+Others have argued that it’s an artificial crisis manufactured by a “Democrat-led prison-closing frenzy,” and exacerbated by policies prioritizing “offenders over public safety and victims.”

-The working group will include representation from corrections, the public defender’s office, the division of criminal justice in the Department of Public Safety, which includes community corrections, a district attorney or someone from the Colorado District Attorney’s Council, a crime victim or someone from an advocacy group, a representative from community corrections, medical and behavioral health representatives, a former inmate or someone from an advocacy group, someone with experience in community-based re-entry services and a current or former member of the state parole board.
+The group will include representation from the corrections agency; the public defender’s office; the division of criminal justice in the Department of Public Safety, which includes community corrections; a district attorney or someone from the Colorado District Attorney’s Council; a crime victim or someone from an advocacy group; a representative from community corrections; medical and behavioral health representatives; a former inmate or someone from an advocacy group; someone with experience in community-based re-entry services; and a current or former member of the state parole board.

 The second part of the bill deals with earned time, and the introduced version drew opposition from district attorneys.
 They were still reviewing proposed amendments when the bill was presented to the Senate Judiciary Committee on April 13.

-Under current law, everyone can earn 10 days per month for behaving while in prison.
+Under current law, everyone can earn 10 days per month for good behavior while in prison.
 A 12-day cap is currently available to offenders sentenced for certain low-level felonies if they behave, according to Weissman.

 As amended by the Senate on Friday, SB 159 increases that to 14 days.

-Weissman explained to the Senate that corrections “has to encompass two realities at once.
+Weissman explained to colleagues that the corrections system “has to encompass two realities at once.
 One is that people do some bad things sometimes, and they need to be punished for that.
 And that’s why they’re in the first place.”

+The other is that people can change and the bill wants to incentivize that behavior through earned time.

 The earned time component will help people become eligible sooner, but Weissman noted the inmate still has to convince the parole board they’re ready for release.

-Sen. John Carson, R-Highlands Ranch, was among the opposition, noting that the legislature’s philosophy of “early release, early release, early release” is at odds with the general public’s views.
+Sen. John Carson, R-Highlands Ranch, who was among the opposition, noted that the legislature’s philosophy of “early release, early release, early release” is at odds with the general public’s views.

 While some people believe the purpose of prison is to rehabilitate, far more believe it is to punish and protect public safety, Carson said.